MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 ---
 title: "How to build a football live scores notification app with Python?"
 date: 2021-12-07T14:47:11+01:00
 description: Ever wanted to get the latest football scores on your laptop?
-I found a great API to get data in real time, follow me while I build this app from scratch.
+I found a great API to get data in real-time.
+Follow me while I build this app from scratch.
 draft: false
 image: "images/python-football-live-scores/feature.jpg"
 tags: ["python", "rapidapi", "football"]